TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 | eShopOnContainers.TestRunner.Windows | This project is the Universal Windows Platform test runner for the eShopOnContainers.UnitTests project. |
 | eShopOnContainers.UnitTests | This project contains unit tests for the eShopOnContainers.Core project. |

-The classes from the eShopOnContainers mobile app can be re-used in any Xamarin.Forms app with little or no modification.
+The classes from the eShopOnContainers mobile app can be re-used in any Microsoft MAUI app with little or no modification.

 ## eShopOnContainers.Core project